 2011: HarperCollins published my memoir Falling For Me

 2013: Simon & Schuster published the book I wrote for Tom Sizemore, By Some Miracle I Made It Out of There Alive (which perfectly described how I felt about working on it); the book sold so many copies that it hit The New York Times bestseller list

 2014: Created the AfterPartyMagazine website, which included a podcast and storytelling show, and sold it to the owners of The Fix

 2014: Soft Skull published my second anthology, True Tales of Lust and Love

-2016: Created All the Write Moves coaching program for 10 students to go through the process of launching their writing careers and then writing and selling their book proposals
+2016: Created a coaching program for 10 students to go through the process of launching their writing careers and then writing and selling their book proposals

 2018: Spoke at three different TEDx events